ray-project/ray/doc/source/memory-management.rst

 Ray takes this resource into account during scheduling, with the caveat that a node will always reserve ~30% of its object store for global shared use.

-For the driver, this is ``driver_object_store_memory``.
+For the driver, you can set its object store memory quota with ``driver_object_store_memory``.
 Setting object store quota is not supported for tasks.

 Object store shared memory
 --------------------------

 Object store memory is also used to map objects returned by ``ray.get`` calls in shared memory.
 While an object is mapped in this way, it is pinned and cannot be evicted from the object store.
-Ray does *not* provide quota management for shared memory, however it will track and report actors using the most shared memory in "object store full" errors.
-This helps catch memory leaks involving shared memory, which can happen inadvertently if references to shared numpy arrays etc. are kept longer than necessary in the application.
+However, ray does not provide quota management for this kind of shared memory usage.

 Summary
 -------